sayam277/prediction-of-insurance-premium-by-Sayam/README.md

 License

 Introduction:
 Predicting insurance premiums accurately is crucial for insurance companies to assess risk and set appropriate pricing for policies.
-This project focuses on developing machine learning models to predict insurance premiums based on various factors such as age, gender, medical history, and more.
+This project focuses on developing machine learning models to predict insurance premiums based on various factors such as age, gender, medical history(bmi), expenses and more.

 Algorithms Used:
 The following machine learning algorithms are utilized in this project: